 Pathways Coalition Breaking down barriers to fossil-free transport

 The Pathways Coalition is an initiative bringing together Scania, E.ON, H&M, and Siemens to explore cross-sector approaches to achieving a fossil-free heavy transport system by 2050, in line with the Paris Agreement.
 Since it was formed in 2018, the coalition has driven debate around how to achieve sustainable transport.
 Topics highlighted in recent meetings included the importance of promoting common standards in biofuel availability, and the need to decarbonise the energy sector in parallel with transport electrification.

-Green Truck 2019 is a German comparison fuel test sponsored by trade publications VerkehrsRundschau and Trucker which focuses on the lowest fuel consumption.
-Thirteen vehicles were competing for the title and the best economic value.
+Green Truck 2019 is a German comparison fuel test organized by two leading German trade magazines, Trucker and Verkehrs-Rundschau which focuses on the lowest fuel consumption.